Go to page content

 The muscles around the joints control your TMJ’s position and movement.
 They help your jaw move around – whether you’re chewing, talking, or even smiling.
 Your jaw’s joints are the most frequently used in your body.
 So, you can imagine how much wear and tear they endure when you grind your teeth.

 On the other hand, TMD refers to the dysfunctions that affect the bones, joints, and muscles that help you move your jaw.
-TMD is more common than you think — a study of university undergraduates in Australia found that 77.2% experienced TMD symptoms — higher than the general Australian estimate of 23%.
+TMD is more common than you think – a Journal of Investigative and Clinical Dentistry study of university undergraduates in Australia found that 77.2% experienced TMD symptoms – higher than the general Australian estimate of 23%.

 A pair of teeth models against pink background.